jacomyal/sigma.js/plugins/sigma.plugins.edgeSiblings/README.md

 **edgeSiblings()** : *array*
 **edgeSiblings( *string* )** : *object*
 **edgeSiblings( *array* )** : *array*
  * This methods is used to retrieve edges from the graph.
 If no argument is given, then an array containing references to every edge will be returned.
 The method can also be called with the ID of an edge to only retrieve the related edge, or an array of IDs to obtain an array of the specified edges.
-If some edges are siblings, their containers are return instead.
+If some edges are siblings, their containers are returned instead.

 ```javascript
 var myGraph = new sigma.classes.graph();